 ^a From December 2010 onwards, data are harmonised with the ESA 2010 methodology.
 As from July 1999, the CBRD is reclassified from the sector other financial intermediaries to the sector central government.
 Up to May 2006, kuna positions also include kuna items inclessed to foreign currency, and starting from June 2006, kuna items inclessed to foreign currency are reclassified to foreign exchange positions.
-From December 2011 onwards, data also include money market funds. ^b Within Domestic credit, claims on the context of the context of
+From December 2011 onwards, data also include money market funds. ^b Within Domestic credit, claims on the content of partly recoverable and fully irrecoverable placements, transferred a total of HRK 56bn in December 2012.
+This fall was fully attributable to a transaction of one credit institution which, in an effort to reduce the amount of partly recoverable placements, transferred a total of HRK 56bn in leading to a company indirectly owned by a parent bank.